Firefighters battling deadly California wildfires reach critical milestone on road to recovery

 Such powerful winds, along with dry conditions, caused the flames to spread at break-neck speed, burning through entire neighborhoods and causing mass evacuations.
 So far, the death toll remains at 29 people.

 The Eaton Fire, located north of Pasadena, ended up burning over 14,000 acres.
-It destroyed nearly 10,000 homes, businesses, schools and other structures, and caused at least 17 confirmed deaths.
+It destroyed nearly 10,000 homes, businesses, schools and other structures and caused at least 17 confirmed deaths.

-Southwest from the Eaton Fire, the Palisades Fire burned almost 24,000 acres between Malibu and Santa Monica.
+Southwest of the Eaton Fire, the Palisades Fire burned almost 24,000 acres between Malibu and Santa Monica.
 It destroyed nearly 7,000 structures, including historic sites, and caused at least 12 confirmed deaths.
 The two fires now both rank as the worst wildfires in Southern California history.

 BEFORE-AND-AFTER IMAGES OF CALIFORNIA WILDFIRES

-The Palisades and Eaton Fires shed light on another type of infrastructure – the Los Angeles water system.
+The Palisades and Eaton fires shed light on another type of infrastructure – the Los Angeles water system.
 As firefighters worked to combat the fast-growing flames, they experienced low water pressure and limited access to water, hindering their efforts to extinguish the fires.

 L.A.
 Department of Water and Power (LADWP) CEO and Chief Engineer Janisse Quiñones said that in the Palisades, where water pressure for fire hydrants is fed by three water tanks containing 1 million gallons each, the tanks had run out of water the morning after the fires began.